-110-300-0358
+DRAFT 110-300-0358

 Capacity waiver for family home providers.

-(1) Pursuant to section 313, chapter 199, Laws of 2021, the department may waive the limit established in RCW 43.216.010 (1)(c) that restricts family home providers from serving more than 12 children.
+(1) Pursuant to RCW 43.216.692, the department may waive the limit established in RCW 43.216.010 (1)(c) that restricts family home providers from serving more than 12 children.

 (2) Family home providers must apply to the department in writing to request waivers to serve more than 12 children.
 To apply in writing, family home providers must use the process prescribed by the department.